cds-mipt/deeplabv3plus/README.md

 ```
 sh convert.sh
 ```
+4. The initial model checkpoints are available [in the TensorFlow DeepLab Model Zoo ](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md).
+Please put the ones you wish to use in `/deeplabv3plus/deeplab/datasets/init_models/`.

-4. To run train, evaluate and visualize prediction using the model, use the following commands by running from `deeplav3plus/deeplab/main`:
+5. To run train, evaluate and visualize prediction using the model, use the following commands by running from `deeplav3plus/deeplab/main`:

 **Train**:
 ```